LExtsupport/homebrew-bluray/README.md

 ## Scope

-This package changes the native crypto backend.
-It does not acquire or distribute disc keys, alter MakeMKV, implement a key cache, or add a decryption fallback to an application.
-Windows and Linux installation routes are outside the scope of this tap.
+This package only enables hardware acceleration to the native crypto backend.
+It does not acquire or distribute disc keys.

 ## Sources and licensing